The Car Connection INFINITI QX50 Overview

-For 2013, the EX migrated from being called the EX35 to the EX37, with a 325-hp, 3.7-liter V-6 replacing the 297-horsepower, 3.5-liter V-6; it's still matched to an excellent seven-speed automatic transmission, with quick shifts, steering-wheel paddles, and throttle-blip-style rev-matching on downshifts.
-Handling and body control aren't quite as great as those of the Q50 sedan (formerly G37) on which the QX50 is based, but they're impressive for a crossover, and steering weighting and feedback are far better than what you'll find in other such vehicles.
-But fuel economy remains low—even for those who expect it in exchange for the very snappy powertrain performance; EPA ratings are just 17 mpg city, 24 highway with all-wheel drive (AWD), or 17/25 with rear-wheel drive, which is considerably thirstier than most of the alternatives.
+Handling and body control aren't quite as great as those of the Q50 sedan (formerly the G37) on which the QX50 is based, but they're impressive for a crossover, and steering weight and feedback are far better than what you'll find in other such vehicles.
+Fuel economy remains low—even for those who expect it in exchange for the very snappy powertrain performance; EPA ratings are just 17 mpg city, 24 highway with rear- or all-wheel drive, which is considerably thirstier than most of the alternatives.